 This amount represents 1.45 percent of the total Medicare wages (Box 5) during the year.
-However, employees who earn more than $200,000 are also subject to an additional 0.9 percent Medicare tax on wages exceeding $200,000.
+However, employees who earn more than $200,000 (single) or $250,000 (married filing jointly) are also subject to an additional 0.9 percent Medicare tax.

 Box 10 - Dependent Care Benefits